40 days of national prayer until pentecost

 3

-Register your church and join congregations across the country in the National Fast for Immigrant Families.
+Register your church and join congregations across the country in the National prayer for Immigrant Families.

 “if my people, who are called by my name, will humble themselves and pray and seek my face and turn from their wicked ways, then I will hear from heaven, and I will forgive their sin and will heal their land.”